 With a database-based solution, updating is easy; when the user updates content through the user interface, the new content is served when the page or post is requested.
 However, with a static site, an “update” is technically any change to the underlying files from which the site is generated.
 Typically, though, this is marked by source control commit and push to a master repository.
 GitHub Pages, the product for which Jekyll was developed, uses this as a flag to regenerate the site.

-For a few different reasons, we did not wish to host our sites on GitHub.
-We generally use Mercurial (Hg) for our source code control, and the master repository resides on a different server than the one from which the site is served.
+We weren’t using GitHub*, though - we were using Mercurial (Hg) for our source code control, with the master repository on a different server than the one from which the site is served.

 With the need to regenerate the site after each site’s master repository receives a push, there were a few different options we considered.

 - When a push occurs, regenerate the site on the Hg server, then use

 - Set up a sandbox on the Hg server that updates and regnerates each time a push occurs, and run

 - When a push occurs, notify the web server, and have it regenerate the site.

 The first option has the potential to run afoul of SSH rate limits, plus has the potential to require much more data